 Because most of my work is done on remote (headless) machines via SSH the most convenient way to work with, well, anything is via text-only interfaces.
 For this reason, among others, vim is my preferred editor.

 I like colourful syntax highlighting, and vim provides it.
 But only 16 colours in most terminals.
 It turns out this is usually because of poor configuration - most mainstream terminal emulators (PuTTY / xterm / gnome-terminal / rvxt…) support 256 colours, but you have to enable it and/or let your applications know about it capabilities.

-See http://www.frexx.de/xterm-256-notes/ for some scripts which produce test patterns.
-Just in case that site disappears, I'll reproduce the script and screen shot here:
+See https://gist.github.com/hSATAC/1095100 for a script which produce test patterns.
+Just in case it disappears, I'll reproduce the script and screen shot here:

 The Perl script: 256colors2.pl

 What you will see if your terminal supports 256 colours:

 And here's what you'll see if it doesn't: